 Three fronts where the difference between reading the next day and reading in the moment translates directly into P&L.

-What opens up ahead
+What this opens up